Earth1998/MCSA/README.md

 The implementations of the prototypes can be found in 'prototype.py'.
 The implementations of the prototype-based mixture-of-expert module (PMOE) can be found in 'pmoe.py'.
 The implementations of the data loading can be found in 'utils.py' and 'splitter.py'.
+The implementations of the drug encoder can be found in 'pmodel.py'.
 ```

 ### Usage